HSLdevcom/jore4-jore3-importer/README.md

   repository).
 * The _images_ directory contains diagrams displayed on this README.
 * The _profiles_ directory contains the Maven profile specific configuration files which are used to configure this application.
-* The _testing_ directory contains testing tools (essentially Python scripts) which ensure that the import job is working as expected.
+* The _testing_ directory contains a Bruno collection for convenience, and testing tools (essentially Python scripts) which ensure that the import job is working as expected.

 The _src/main/resources_ directory contains the resources of our application.
 To be more specific, it contains